blazejkotowski/calories/README.md

 # Calories App

 Calories is an application for controlling the calories consumption.
-It is an final effect of a part of recruitment process by TopTal.

 ### Tech
 Application consists of two main parts: